Key Takeaways

 Where ERGO NEXT performs best:

-• Contractors needing instant COIs and additional insured endorsements
+• Contractors requiring instant COIs and additional insured endorsements on demand

 Where ERGO NEXT performs less competitively:

-• Owners expecting hands-on claims support or complex dispute resolution
+• Owners who want a dedicated agent for claims or dispute resolution

 Learn More: ERGO NEXT Review